Optimal Planning of Electric Vehicle Charging Stations: Integrating Public Charging Networks and Transportation

 Next, we estimate the waiting times at all charging stations within the area using available congestion points and charging station locations.
 This estimation primarily relies on the percentage of vehicles requiring charging, particularly EVs.
 By analyzing clusters around charging stations, we determine the percentage of vehicles heading to each station, aiding in calculating total waiting times.
 We then compute optimal routes considering both travel and waiting times, ensuring minimal charging time alongside travel time.

 Focusing on charger locations in Texas, sourced from the Department of Energy (DOE) database \cite{afdc}, our objective is to devise a customized charger network that identifies optimal charger locations for various EV models.
 We utilize vehicle transportation dataset from the Texas transportation website {\cite{txdot_roadways}}, specifically annual average 24-hour vehicle counts across Texas, {with a current EV percentage of 1.4\% of the entire traffic {\cite{peng2024investigating}}}.
-The selection of optimal charger locations relies on a comprehensive understanding of travel distances, duration, congestion levels, and the Constant Current Constant Voltage (CCCV) charging method, specifically considering the lithium-ion battery's most efficient SOC window during the CC phase \cite{kostopoulos2020real}.
-Given the diverse battery characteristics across EVs, the CC phase is associated with specific driving ranges, with the optimal charging point occurring when cell voltages reach their maximum.

-Next, we elaborate on our methodology in detail.
+The selection of optimal charger locations relies on a comprehensive understanding of travel distances, duration, congestion levels, and the Constant Current Constant Voltage (CCCV) charging method, specifically considering the lithium-ion battery's most efficient SOC window during the CC phase \cite{kostopoulos2020real}. \hdk{As EVs transition to the {constant voltage (CV)} phase, where voltage is steady but current diminishes, the overall charging power drops, prolonging charging duration and decreasing efficiency.
+Considering the diverse battery characteristics of EVs, the CC phase is associated with specific driving ranges, with the optimal charging point occurring when cell voltages reach their maximum.} Next, we elaborate on our methodology in detail.
 We commence by analyzing the current charging station network.
 Then, we discuss our strategy for deciding future charger locations.
 We end the section by proposing an algorithm to select charging locations for long-haul EV travel.